rzcoder/node-rsa/README.md

  * `'pem'` — Base64 encoded string with header and footer.
 Used by default.
  * `'der'` — Binary encoded key data.

-**Notice:** For import, if *keyData* is pem string or buffer containing string, you can do not specify format, but if you provide *keyData* as DER you must specify it in format string.
+**Notice:** For import, if *keyData* is PEM string or buffer containing string, you can do not specify format, but if you provide *keyData* as DER you must specify it in format string.

 **Shortcuts and examples**
  * `'private'` or `'pkcs1'` or `'pkcs1-private'` == `'pkcs1-private-pem'` — private key encoded in pcks1 scheme as pem string.